 A selection committee has been formed to place qualified students in high impact summer experiences geared towards the development of real-world job skills.
-Please see the criteria below and submit the necessary material to email@example.com.
+Please see the criteria below and submit the necessary material by email to Nicole Carey.

-Selected students will be placed in competitive, paid internships ($12 per hour) at companies attacking real-world problems that face tribal nations.
+Selected students will be placed in competitive, paid internships ($15 per hour) at companies attacking real-world problems that face tribal nations.
 These common problems include food sovereignty, water quality, climate adaptation, and health services.
 These internships will be 8-12 weeks long with housing, food, and salary paid by FLC.
-Some of the companies taking part in these internships include: Sauder Miller & Associates, Indian Health Services, Kaiser Permanente, GRID Alternatives, TRC, and others.
-This program aims to provide students will a skillset and pipeline into a profession which promotes tribal nation building.
+Some of the companies taking part in these internships include: Sauder Miller & Associates, Kaiser Permanente, GRID Alternatives, TRC, and others.
+This program aims to provide students with a skill-set and pipeline into a profession which promotes tribal nation building.